HAProxy ALOHA

 - A new global directive named

-section.
+thread-grouplets you place a range of threads into a group.
+Once in a group, you can assign those threads to a listening address by adding thethreadargument to abindline in afrontendorlistensection.
 On servers with many CPU cores and thus many threads, allocating a subset of threads to handle connections like this can improve performance by reducing the number of threads competing for work.
 You can define up to 64 thread groups, each including up to 64 threads. - A new global directive named

-lets you set the number of thread groups to create and HAProxy ALOHA will divide the threads available on your server into that number of groups.
+thread-groupslets you set the number of thread groups to create and HAProxy ALOHA will divide the threads available on your server into that number of groups.
 The maximum number is 64.

 Converters